KazuyaHara/centro/README.md

 ### Versioning

 This project follows [Semantic Versioning](https://semver.org/).
 In order to update the version, we run `npx semantic-release` in [release workflow](https://github.com/KazuyaHara/centro/blob/main/.github/workflows/release.yml).
-This workflow will automatically update the version number in `package.json`.
+This workflow will automatically update the version number in `package.json` and `web/package.json`.
 And also automatically generate a `CHANGELOG.md`.